 Arrays of real or complex numeric sample values

 container : Array, predefined Array for holding result

-The Convolution(A, B) command computes the convolution of the Arrays A and B of length M and N respectively, storing the result in a Array C of length M+N−1 and having datatype float, which is then returned.
+The Convolution(A, B) command computes the convolution of the Arrays A and B of length M and N respectively, storing the result in a Array C of length M+N−1 and having datatype float or complex, which is then returned.

 The convolution is defined by the formula

 for each k from 1 to M+N−1, with Aj=0 for M<j and Bj=0 for N<j.